Merchandising

 • Engage customers on social media.
 Tell about current promotions, and add bright photos of your charming layouts of fruits and vegetables.

 • Continuous training for your staff.
-Store managers need to know everything about your products and should be prepared to answer any customer questions.
-Personnel has to know how to help choose a product, and how to get customers interested in purchase.
+Store managers must know everything about your products and be prepared to answer any customer questions.
+Personnel must know how to help choose a product and get customers interested in purchase.

-• To keep your shelves from looking like they've been infested with locusts, or being as empty as the desert, check stock and fill your shelves, especially after peak shopping periods.
+• To keep your shelves from looking like they've been infested with locusts or being as empty as the desert, check stock and fill your shelves, especially after peak shopping periods.
 Customers always notice the work of the staff on the trading floor.
-The constant filling of the shelves speaks not only of the good employee work, but also tells about the freshness of the products and your reputation.
+The constant filling of the shelves speaks not only of the good employee work but also about the freshness of the products and your reputation.

 • Protect your reputation and take care of your customers.
 When receiving products from suppliers, ask for documents confirming compliance with all quality standards.

-The most important layout principle is to show the right product to the right people at the right price at the right time and in the right place.
+The most important layout principle is to show the right product to the right people at the right price, time, and place.

 5 Key Layout Principles For Effective In-Store Merchandising:

-1. The product, which is about to expire, is placed closer to the buyer.
+1. The product is about to expire and is placed closer to the buyer.
 It is well known, but we must remind.

 2. Product visibility.
-Each product is placed facing the customer and must be fully visible without obstructing each other.
+Each product faces the customer and must be fully visible without obstructing each other.

 3. Price relevance.
 Price tags must be up-to-date and correspond to the product.
 They should be visible and easy to understand.